RichMeyers7424/azure-network-protocols/README.md

 <p>
-Find your Ubuntu VM's private IP and copy it.
+Find your VM2's private IP and copy it.
 To do so, go to the VM inside of the Azure portal.
 Once your in VM2, the Private IP address is under the networking section.
 </p>
 <img src="https://i.imgur.com/OiFbjX4.png"/>
 </p>
 <br />

 <p>
-Now go back to VM1 open PowerShell and ping -t the private IP address of the Ubuntu VM; this will make continuous ICMP traffic that will be captured by Wireshark.
-We should see requests from the Ubuntu VM's private IP, and replies from our Windows private IP as well.
+Now go back to VM1 open PowerShell and ping -t the private IP address of VM2; this will make continuous ICMP traffic that will be captured by Wireshark.
+We should see requests from VM2's private IP, and replies from our Windows private IP as well.
 </p>
 <img src="https://i.imgur.com/nZ8HRnN.png"/>
 </p>
 <br />

 <p>
-Now we are going to disable ICMP traffic from the Ubuntu VM's NSG (network security group) in the Azure portal.
+Now we are going to disable ICMP traffic from VM2's NSG (network security group) in the Azure portal.
 To do this, look up Network Security Group in the Azure portal searchbar.
 Click on VM2s NSG.
 </p>
 <img src="https://i.imgur.com/FOkvu4G.png"/>
 </p>